Omaha VA Ambulatory Care Center

 Our design features the VA’s Patient Aligned Care Team (PACT) prototype model and includes eight primary care PACT units, one specifically dedicated to women’s healthcare.
 There is also a specialty care unit and an ambulatory surgery suite.
 The building has 157,000 departmental gross square feet allocated in a three-level structure.
 A connector link to the existing hospital building will separate public-patient traffic patterns from the required service traffic for the new building.

-The facility’s design promotes patient-centered environments throughout to focus on the relationship between the physical environment and the patients’ overall experience.
+The Omaha VA Ambulatory Care Center’s design promotes patient-centered environments throughout to focus on the relationship between the physical environment and the patients’ overall experience.
 The design creates a healing environment that integrates spaces of escape and refuge, positive distractions, access to views and nature and abundance of natural daylight.
 Outside, patients and visitors can take time for reflection in a new healing garden.

 Veterans Ambulatory Center Development Corporation